fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 Thanks to the definitions of rules, Make enables the user to build and install packages without knowing the details on how that is done.

-Moreover, thanks to wildcards, it is easy to automatize the application building process.
-Indeed, it first allow to assemble each `C` source file in order to create the object files.
+Moreover, thanks to wildcards, it is easy to automate the application building process.
+Indeed, it first allotraduttorews to assemble each `C` source file in order to create the object files.
 Then, all of the object files are linked together, along with other libraries, in order to produce the final executable file.
 If the building rule is called multiple times, Make is smart enough to understand whether an object file needs to be recreated or not, making use of the already assembled objects, thus speeding up the building process.

 Furthermore, Make can do much more than compiling software, for instance, the project contains rules which allow to build and open the code documentation written by the means of [Doxygen](https://doxygen.nl/).